LichtargeLab/EA-Pathways/README.md

 Column 5, "AC": variant allele count in reference population <br>
 Column 6, "AF": variant allele frequency in reference population <br>

+*There should be no header row in the reference_populaton_INFO.txt